Compassionate Counsel In Difficult Situations

 The relocation of your children outside the boundaries and jurisdiction of the Nebraska courts is one of the most difficult issues that can come up in a divorce or modification proceeding.
 It is important for your lawyer to take the time to gain a full and precise understanding of your unique situation.
-At The Law Offices of James A. Adams, P.C., L.L.O., we know there are many different reasons you or your ex-spouse may be interested in relocation or removal of your minor children from the jurisdiction of your divorce decree.
+At The Law Offices of James A. Adams PCLLO, I know there are many different factors to consider in determining relocation or removal of your minor children from the jurisdiction of your original decree.

 Aggressive Representation When You Need it Most

 Becoming informed and educated about the various issues involved in a child custody relocation case is vital.
-Mr. Adams has more than 21 years of experience advocating for and protecting the rights of fathers in Nebraska.
+I have more than 25 years of experience advocating for and protecting the rights of fathers in Nebraska.
 Just because your ex-wife decides that your child(ren) can be better cared for if she moves out of state to a new job or to be closer to family, that does not mean that it is in your children’s best interests.
-A custodial parent bears the burden of proof and must convince the courts that the move away is legitimate and will enhance your child’s life on the basis of several factors.
+A custodial parent desiring to relocate bears the burden of proof and must convince the courts that the move is legitimate and will enhance your child’s life on the basis of several factors.

 The judge will consider the following: